 |Why it matters?|

-As we have datacenters globally, we can ensure that your users always experience the lowest possible latency by connecting to the closest datacenter, and have complete availability by connecting to alternative healthy datacenters when necessary.
+As we have 15 datacenters globally and 205 edge acceleration points-of-presence (PoPs), we can ensure that your users always experience the lowest possible latency by connecting to the closest datacenter, and have complete availability by connecting to alternative healthy datacenters when necessary.

 Amazon IoT benefits from Amazon’s global datacenter operations which includes 11 geographic regions.Find out more about Ably's datacenters